HOMILY CHRISTMAS SEASON – January 8th

-Today the church honors St. Raymond of Penyafort, who is particularly noteworthy for his contribution to canon law, the laws and regulations governing the Church.
-Born in 1175 in Peñafort, Spain, Raymond was a professor of philosophy by the age of 20, and then went on to study canon law.
+Today the church honors St. Raymond of Penyafort, who is particularly noteworthy for his contribution to canon law.
+Raymond was a professor of philosophy by the age of 20, and then went on to study canon law.
 He became an archdeacon in 1219 and a Dominican priest in 1222, travelling through Spain preaching to Moors and Christians.
 In 1235, having been confessor to Pope Gregory IX, he was appointed archbishop of Tarragona, resigning soon after because of illness.
 Raymond was responsible for organization of papal decrees, which became the basis for the original code of canon law.
 His writings were often used as guidelines for the administration of the sacrament of penance (reconciliation).
 A contemporary of Thomas Aquinas, he encouraged Thomas to write the Summa Contra Gentiles.
 While master general of the Dominicans, Raymond revised the order’s constitution, in effect until 1924.
 He died in Barcelona on January 6, 1275 and was canonized in 1601.
 He is patron saint of lawyers, including canon lawyers.